Caffeine: How much is too much?

 Even among adults, heavy caffeine use can cause unpleasant side effects.
 And caffeine may not be a good choice for people who are highly sensitive to its effects or who take certain medications.

-You drink 4 or more cups a day
+You drink more than 4 cups of coffee a day

 - Stomach upset